 A title search at the county records office should also be conducted to make sure there aren’t any liens or foreclosures against the property.
 If you don’t live near the county in which the property is located, you can also search online.
 Any liens or other debts must be satisfied before the property can be sold.

-Selling an inherited house without a will in Texas is a multi-step process that can be confusing and intimidating.
+Selling an inherited house without a will in Texas is a complex process that can be confusing and intimidating.
 Big State Home Buyers can help.
 As the largest privately-owned home buying company in Houston, Big State Home Buyers has the experience and knowledge to help you sell your inherited house quickly.
 We treat our clients with respect and genuine concern, without high-pressure tactics.
 Call Big State Home Buyers today for a free consultation with no obligation.